devansh-srivastav-kashyap/Image-Processing/README.md

 # Image-Processing

-This repository contains all the MATLAB programs for processing an Image.
+This repository is intended to have the small programs related to Image Processing.